 Recommendations and steps to handle "Unconfigured Bad" drive

-On a full featured Intel® RAID Controller, a drive becomes "unconfigured bad" when the Intel RAID Controller lost communication with the drive temporarily.
+On a fully featured Intel® RAID Controller, a drive becomes unconfigured bad when the Intel® RAID Controller loses communication with the drive temporarily.
 This can happen when:

 - The drive is bad

-- Surprise removal of the drive followed by reinserting the same drive
+- Surprised removal of the drive followed by reinserting the same drive

-If you are confident that the drive is healthy, follow these steps below to reuse this drive:
+If you are confident that the drive is healthy, follow the steps below to re-use this drive: